maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <translation>Impossível localizar e entrada externa UTXO</translation>

 YES
-The translation contains a grammatical error: "e entrada externa UTXO" is incorrect.
-The conjunction "e" (and) is wrong here; it should be "a entrada externa UTXO" (the external input UTXO).
-Also, the word order can be improved for clarity.
+The translation is inaccurate and contains an error.
+The phrase "e entrada externa UTXO" is incorrect and does not correctly reflect the meaning of the source text.
+"Impossível localizar UTXO para entrada externa" would be the correct translation.

 Correct translation:
 Impossível localizar UTXO para entrada externa